 Rhumb Line Resort out Ocean Ave past the Bush estate is a great outdoor poolside venue for a casual lobster and clam bake.
 Here at this family-friendly resort, the crew cook lobster on an open firepit at Admirals’ Table.
 Their Down East Feast includes all the fixins – Lobster, steamed clams, drawn butter, clam chowder, corn on the cob, and strawberry shortcake!
 Yum!
 You can also order a good ole’ fashioned lobster roll, and their patent Fresh Fries are scrumptious accompaniment!
 Rhumb Line is affordable, fun, with a complete kids menu too, and after dinner you can relax by the fire pits or enjoy a round of corn hole.

 Back in Kport, in Dock Square The Boathhouse is open for lunch and dinner with a commanding view of the Kennebunk River from its open dining room, bar and outdoor deck.
-The Boathouse has a lobster bar – where you can chill with a cocktail and select and savor fresh shucked Maine oysters, clams, shrimp, and chilled lobster.
-On the Boathouse’s extensive menu, you will find a Maine lobster served in a lobster roll, lobster tacos, Asian-style lobster spring rolls, lobster mac n’ cheese, and you can add lobster to any of their fresh salads, or order it “In the Rough” – steamed with butter and corn on the cob and a bib!
+The Boathouse has a lobster bar – where you can chill with a cocktail and savor fresh shucked Maine oysters, clams, shrimp, and chilled lobster.
+On the Boathouse’s extensive menu, you will find a Maine lobster roll, lobster fried rice, Asian-style lobster spring rolls, lobster mac n’ cheese, and you can add lobster to any of their fresh salads, or order it “In the Rough” – steamed with butter and a bib!